-(n) Annual bonus plan
+Annual bonus plan (n)

-The Company operates an annual bonus scheme for its employees.
+The Company operates an annual bonus scheme for eligible employees.
 An expense is recognised in the profit and loss when the Company has legal or constructive obligation to make payments under the scheme as a result of past events and a reliable estimate of the obligation can be made.

-5. Significant judgements and estimates
+Significant judgements and estimates 5.